Joseph N. Crooms: Early life and education

 Joseph Crooms was the fifth child born to parents Moses and Daphne Crooms in Orlando, Florida, in 1880.
 Both were freed slaves from the Tallahassee area.
 Moses was most likely born on the Goodwood Plantation and excelled in carpentry.
-Daphne was well educated since she was girl, and emphasized the importance of education to all of her children and grandchildren.
+Daphne was well educated since she was a girl, and emphasized the importance of education to all of her children and grandchildren.
 Census records show Moses and Daphne living in Monticello for several years, before they moved their family down to Orlando.
 Moses had worked with a railroad company, and saved up enough money to buy several plots of land of the west side of Orlando in the black community of Jonestown.
 The Crooms family would become well known in the black community of Central Florida.
 Many of the Crooms children would succeed in the education field and ministries.

 In 1906, Joseph and his wife Wealthy Richardson Crooms moved to Sanford, Florida.
 Joseph had taken a job as the principal of Hopper Academy, and under his guidance he helped build the school house that still stands today.